luipir/postgis_pkiconf_docker_container/README.md

 Run postgis getting config data from the volume of the data-container
 * $> `docker run --rm -v <your permanent DBDATA >:/var/lib/postgresql/9.4/main --volumes-from postgis-config-container	--name "postgis" -p 25432:5432 -t kartoza/postgis`

+## Enable client to connect using SSL certificates
+Detailes can be found in the following document:
+* ./blob/master/README_HowtoSetupClientCert.md